Medical malpractice attorneys in Missouri and Kansas | Missouri Medical Malpractice Lawyer

 Medical Malpractice Damages

-Available damages vary depending on what state you live in but generally, compensation for medical malpractice includes economic and non-economic damages such as:
+Available medical malpractice damages vary depending on what state you live in but generally, compensation for medical malpractice includes economic and non-economic damages such as:

 • Lost wages